Battalions of Light Infantry of Africa: Subsequent history until 1920

 As discipline and living conditions in the Bat' d'Af' were harsh, Bataillonnaires, colloquially named Zéphyrs or Joyeux ("Joyous ones"), usually nicknamed their unit l'Enfer ("the Hell") or, ironically, Biribi (a game of chance of that period).
-However, they fought creditably in the Crimean War plus the Mexican Intervention; and won honours during the First World War and in the various colonial wars.
+However, they fought creditably in the Crimean War and the Mexican Intervention, and won honours during the First World War and in the various colonial wars.
 They also assumed the role of construction troops, building not only desert forts but also roads and bridges.

-"Biribi" reached a peak between the 1880s and 90s, when it played its most conspicuous role.
-In May 1888 the corps was enlarged to 5 battalions, each of 6 companies.
-Three battalions (3rd, 4th and 5th) were based in Tunisia while the remaining units served in the southern districts of Algeria.
-A detachment of the 4th Btn. was posted to Indochina before 1914.
-On the eve of the First World War two battalions were on active service in Morocco.
-During 1914-18 3 bataillons de Marche (temporary "marching battalions" formed for particular purposes) served on the Western Front with distinction (see Battle Honours and Fourragères below).
+Biribi reached a peak in the 1880s and '90s, when it played its most conspicuous role.
+In May 1888 the corps was enlarged to 5 battalions, each made up of 6 companies.
+Three battalions (the 3rd, 4th and 5th) were based in Tunisia while the remaining units served in the southern districts of Algeria.
+A detachment of the 4th Battalion was posted to Indochina before 1914.
+Two battalions were on active service in Morocco on the eve of the First World War.
+During the war, three bataillons de marche (temporary "marching battalions" formed for particular purposes) served on the Western Front with distinction (see Battle Honours and Fourragères below).
 The permanent units remained in French North Africa, providing garrisons and mobile columns.